 - Orchard Elementary School District

 - San Jose Unified School District

 - Union Elementary School District

-How does your school district compare?
+How does your district compare with others?

 What’s happening with school enrollment in your city?